LeTo37/portfolio1/about.md

 layout: about
 path: /about
 url: index.html
-image: /msr-student-template/public/images/levi_happy.jpg
+image: public/images/levi_happy.jpg
 ---

 ## Brief Overview

 My name is Levi Todes, I was born and raised in South Africa.
 I grew up in Cape Town which means I spent a lot of time outdoors.
 I enjoy most sports and outdoor activities, with a particular interest in Football, Hiking, Surfing, Cricket, Rugby and Cycling.
-I moved to Chicago in Auguat 2018 and am currently completing my Masters in Robotics at Northwestern University.
+I moved to Chicago in August 2018 and am currently completing my Masters in Robotics at Northwestern University.
 I did my undergraduate degree in mechatronics at the University of Cape Town and I particularly enjoy digital electronics and programming.

 ## Education